 Lighting above the mirror should be approx 75 – 80 inches from the floor.
 With 8-foot ceilings, I might do 75 inches with 9-foot ceilings I would go to 80 inches.

-If you are hanging sconces on either side of the mirror, you’ll want them to be approx eye level – so 60 – 70 inches from the floor.
+If you are hanging sconces on either side of a mirror, you’ll want them to be eye level, approx. 60 – 70 inches from the floor.

-If you are hanging pendants over an island/peninsula then you should have approx 30-36 inches of airspace between the bottom of your fixture and the top of your counter surface.
+If you are hanging pendants over an island or peninsula, you should have approx 30-36 inches of airspace between the bottom of your fixture and the top of your counter surface.

 There’s a LOT of room to move with this one and usually bigger is better (another epic love-life reference).
 Here are some basic guidelines to get you started…